big14way/celsnake/README.md

 npm run preview
 ```

+---

-## = Environment Variables
+## 🔑 Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following:

 ```env
 # WalletConnect Project ID (get from https://cloud.walletconnect.com/)